apache/infrastructure-website/README.md

 This is the future of the Apache Infrastructure team's website.
 Work in progress; this is the long-term replacement for infra.a.o

-## How to build Infra Site:
+## How to build the Infra Site:
-This builds the website and puts pages in output/
+This builds the website and puts its pages in output/

     `virtualenv $venvname`
     `source $venvname/bin/activate`